DaveMielke/NBP/b2g/ui/doc/tables.rst

 * Adding dot 7 to a related punctuation symbol, e.g. adding dot 7 to the dollar sign for the cent sign.

+* The superscript digits are represented by adding dot 7 to their coresponding regular digits.

+* The subscript digits are represented by adding dot 8 to their coresponding regular digits.

 .. include:: tbl-braille-symbols.rst

 Additional Characters for Spanish